-According to the 2012 U.S. Census brief, the Veteran population ages 65 or older numbered in excess of 12.4 million.
+According to the 2015-2019 American Community Survey, the Veteran population ages 65 or older numbered in excess of 18.2 million.
 These Veterans served in conflicts around the world including World War II, the Korean War, the Vietnam War, and even in the Persian Gulf War.
 As Veterans age, the Department of Veterans Affairs (VA) will provide benefits and services that address a variety of issues including the changing health risks they face and financial challenges through VA benefits.

 Elderly Veterans may be eligible for a wide-variety of benefits available to all U.S. military Veterans.
-VA benefits include disability compensation, pension, education and training, health care, home loans, insurance, vocational rehabilitation and employment, and burial.
+VA benefits include disability compensation, pension, education and training, health care, home loans, insurance, Veteran Readiness and Employment, and burial.
 See our Veterans page for an overview of the benefits available to all Veterans.

 Two VA programs provide certain elderly Veterans with an additional monetary amount if you are eligible for or receiving a VA Pension benefit.